Grand Unified Theory

-In particle physics, a Grand Unified Theory (GUT) is a model in which, at high energies, the three gauge interactions of the Standard Model comprising the electromagnetic, weak, and strong forces are merged into a single force.
+A Grand Unified Theory (GUT) is any model in particle physics that merges the electromagnetic, weak, and strong forces (the three gauge interactions of the Standard Model) into a single force at high energies.
 Although this unified force has not been directly observed, many GUT models theorize its existence.
-If unification of these three interactions is possible, it raises the possibility that there was a grand unification epoch in the very early universe in which these three fundamental interactions were not yet distinct.
+If the unification of these three interactions is possible, it raises the possibility that there was a grand unification epoch in the very early universe in which these three fundamental interactions were not yet distinct.

-Experiments have confirmed that at high energy the electromagnetic interaction and weak interaction unify into a single combined electroweak interaction.
-GUT models predict that at even higher energy, the strong interaction and the electroweak interaction will unify into one electronuclear interaction.
+Experiments have confirmed that at high energy, the electromagnetic interaction and weak interaction unify into a single combined electroweak interaction.
+GUT models predict that at even higher energy, the strong and electroweak interactions will unify into one electronuclear interaction.
 This interaction is characterized by one larger gauge symmetry and thus several force carriers, but one unified coupling constant.
 Unifying gravity with the electronuclear interaction would provide a more comprehensive theory of everything (TOE) rather than a Grand Unified Theory.
 Thus, GUTs are often seen as an intermediate step towards a TOE.